Hayley's Story

 If you’re donating to a woman you know, and you want only her to receive your eggs, then you’ll need to state this in your consent form.

-If you're an egg donor who is not a permanent resident of the UK, you may be compensated in the same way as a UK donor but you will not be able to claim for overseas travel expenses.
+If you're an egg donor who is not a permanent resident of the UK, you may be compensated in the same way as a UK donor, but you will not be able to claim for overseas travel expenses.

 No. You will have no legal rights or responsibilities to children born from your donation.
 You’ll have no say over their upbringing and won’t be required to pay anything towards their care.

-However, children born from your donation will be able access identifying details which can allow them to contact you in the future, if they wish to.
+However, anyone born from your donation will be able access identifying details which can allow them to contact you in the future if they wish to.
 If they do choose to make contact with you, it’s up to both the donor-conceived individual and yourself whether you want to have any kind of relationship.
+Find out more about what individuals conceived from your donation can find out about you.
+It is very important to keep your contact information up to date as your last known postal address will be provided to the donor conceived person.
+As well as your address, you may also wish to provide extra information which could be your preferred method of contact such as an email or mobile phone number.

 Writing a personal description and goodwill message can be very helpful to both parents of donor-conceived children and donor-conceived people themselves in the years to come.